bcgov/aps-infra-platform/documentation/how-to/sdx-connection-resources.md

 ---
-title: "Connection Gateway Patterns"
+title: "Connection Resources"
 ---

-Gateway patterns for peer-to-peer will have different rules over time around how they should be configured.
+Connection resources for peer-to-peer will have different rules over time around how they should be configured.
 This page describes all the parameters that are available.

 !!! note "These patterns are not invoked directly"

     `sdx-p2p-consumer.r1`, `sdx-p2p-consumer-access.r1`, `sdx-p2p-provider.r1`,
     and their `upgrades` are **connection resources**, not gateway patterns invoked through the public `/patterns` endpoint or